bozsahin/combinators-in-lisp/README.md

 # combinators-in-lisp
-Combinators as Lisp macros on top of lambda calculus
+Combinators as Lisp macros on top of lambda calculus.

 Lambda calculus is not native language of Common Lisp. (it was for Lisp 1s):